jaxon-php/jaxon-website/pages/05.examples/02.advanced/03.autoload-default/page.en.md

 menu: Default Autoloader
 template: jaxon
 cache_enable: false
-description: This example shows how to optimize Jaxon requests processing with autoloading.
 ---

+This example shows how to optimize Jaxon requests processing with autoloading.

 In this example, the Jaxon classes are not registered when processing a request.
 However, the Jaxon library is smart enough to detect that the required class is missing, and to load only the necessary file.